HKUST-NISL/Grace_API/README.md

-### (5) Grace Behavior Change: Flags published to a ros topic upon the change of the behavior of Grace

-        Topic name: /grace_proj/grace_behavior_change

-        Message Type: std_msgs/String

-        Message Format:

-            string data #Text indicating what change just occurred

-Note:
-    Possible state change of Grace: {"Speech Started", "Speech Stopped", "Speech Interrupted"}.
-In particular, upon the interruption of an on-going speech by her interlocutor, Grace will stop her speech, publish this state change flat, and wait for further commands.

-### (6) Flow Control Commands: Flags published to a ros topic by the GUI, which is operated by the developer to control the interaction.
+### (5) Flow Control Commands: Flags published to a ros topic by the GUI, which is operated by the developer to control the interaction.

         Topic name: /grace_proj/start